csesoc/constitution/CONSTITUTION.rst

 Annual general meetings - calling of and business at
 ----------------------------------------------------

-    Copied from section 26 of the Model Constitution, and section 5.1 of the CSESoc constitution.

 #.
 The annual general meeting of CSESoc is, subject to the Act and to the requirements of this constitution, to be convened on the date and at the place and time that the Executive thinks fit.
 #.
 In addition to any other business which may be transacted at an annual general meeting, the business of an annual general meeting is to include the following: